talal/pesha/README.md

 This template is inspired by Matthew Butterick's excellent [_Practical Typography_](https://practicaltypography.com) book.

-See the [example.pdf](https://github.com/talal/pesha/blob/main/example.pdf) file to see how it looks.
+See [example.pdf](https://github.com/talal/pesha/blob/main/example.pdf) or [example-profile-picture.pdf](https://github.com/talal/pesha/blob/main/example-profile-picture.pdf) file to see how it looks.

 ## Usage